toladata/Knowledgebase/en/2-getting-started/glossary.md

-=> I suggest to move this article to the 'Welcome' section at the top of page
+=> I suggest to move this article to the 'Welcome' section at the top of page and delete 'Getting Started' section

 # Glossary